kuwisdelu/CardinalWorkshop-OurConVII/README.md

 Download and install R >= 3.6.1 for your platform from CRAN: https://cran.r-project.org

-We recommend (but do not require) the use of RStudio, which provides a nice integrated development environment for working with R.
+We recommend (but do not require) the use of RStudio, which provides a nicer environment for working with R.

 You can download and install (the free version of) RStudio here: https://rstudio.com/products/rstudio/download